 Jacob Washer, who is working towards his Associate degree in IT at NHTI.

 The certificate in Mindful Communication includes courses in communication, English composition, introduction to literature, and a capstone course.
 The courses satisfy general education requirements, which means no additional coursework for students pursuing an Associate degree in IT.
 The program has been so popular that other departments at NHTI are considering incorporating it into their degree requirements; human services and addiction counseling just recently received final approval to include it in their programs.

 Plans are also in the works to introduce more students, faculty, businesses and the community to the concept of mindfulness in communication through a conference slated for September 8.
 Focused on mindfulness in society, the event will include a keynote talk by Congressman Tim Ryan and several workshops by leading figures in the fields of mindfulness in education, business, healthcare, and spirituality.
 The event will take place at NHTI.
 Find more details about the conference here.

 Watch this short video to hear NHTI professors, students and industry professionals discuss the many benefits of the program.
 To learn more about mindfulness and communication, watch this TEDx talk by Professor Huston.

 NHTI is a dynamic public institution of higher learning providing accessible, rigorous education, serving students, businesses and the community by creating pathways for lifelong learning, career advancement and civic engagement.
 With 95 full-time faculty and over 300 adjunct faculty, NHTI Concord’s Community College offers more than 90 academic programs to more than 7,000 students annually.
-NHTI is a member of the Community College System of New Hampshire, and has been accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc., a nongovernmental, nationally recognized accrediting agency, since 1969.
+NHTI is a member of the Community College System of New Hampshire, and has been accredited by the New England Commission of Higher Education, a nongovernmental, nationally recognized accrediting agency, since 1969.